 Year: 1993 Genre: Platformer

-amiga cd32 basher dinosaurs genesis original game history hop and bop platformer prehistoricLost Patrol is an action strategy game developed by Shadow Development, set during the Vietnam War.
-It was published by Ocean Software in 1990 for the Amiga and Atari ST. It was released for DOS the following year.
+amiga cd32 basher dinosaurs genesis original game history hop and bop platformer prehistoricWhere Time Stood Still is an isometric arcade adventure game developed by Denton Designs and published by Ocean Software in 1987.
+The game was developed *exclusively* for ZX Spectrum 128K, Atari ST, and MS-DOS.